eerimoq/nala/README.rst

 Debugging tips
 ==============

 Nala executes each test in its own process.
-This means that following the execution of a test with a debugger can be a bit tricky because debuggers like GDB can only follow a single process at a time.
+This means that following the execution of a test with a debugger can be a bit tricky because debuggers like `GDB`_ can only follow a single process at a time.

-If you're using GDB, set a breakpoint at ``<test>_before_fork`` and then run the program until it stops at the breakpoint.
-Before continuing the program execution, tell GDB to follow the forked test process by setting ``follow-fork-mode`` to ``child``.
+If you're using `GDB`, set a breakpoint at ``<test>_before_fork`` and then run the program until it stops at the breakpoint.
+Before continuing the program execution, tell `GDB` to follow the forked test process by setting ``follow-fork-mode`` to ``child``.

-All commands are shown below for the ``assertions`` test in the example above.
+Below are all commands to debug the ``assertions`` test in the example above.

 .. code-block::